angular/angular/aio/content/guide/animation-basics-deep-dive.md

 * In a string, as seconds: `'0.1s'`

-The second argument, `delay`, has the same syntax as duration.
+The second part, `delay`, has the same syntax as duration.
 For example:

 * Wait for 100ms and then run for 200ms: `'0.2s 100ms'`

-The third argument, `easing`, controls how the animation [accelerates and decelerates](http://easings.net/) during its runtime.
+The third part `easing`, controls how the animation [accelerates and decelerates](http://easings.net/) during its runtime.
 For example, 'ease-in' causes the animation to begin slowly, and to pick up speed as it progresses.

 * Wait for 100ms, run for 200ms.
 Use a deceleration curve to start out fast and slowly decelerate to a resting point: